kagruber2412/RIntroduction/index.md

 filename: index
 ---

-# Introduction to R
+# Welkom to the introduction to R

-## blablabla

-#### blablabla?
-blablablablablablablablablablablablablablablablablablablablabla

-#### blablablablablabla?
-blablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablablabla
+## Created by Jeroen van Druten